How Does It Work?

 This huddle is ideal for those already managing a small team or those aspiring to do so.

-Ashish Braganza, leads a large team of data scientists, data engineers, business and digital analysts at Lenovo.
-ML is a big part of his team’s current work program.
+Ashish Braganza, leads a large team of data scientists and engineers, business and digital analysts at Lenovo.
+His team is delivering Lenovo’s Assisted Intelligence – a practice the leverages machine learning and other technologies to generate deeper customer insights faster.

-This huddle will help guide those starting out with ML and give experienced ML practitioners further ideas of what this technology could do for them.
+This huddle will help guide those starting out with cognitive analytics and give experienced practitioners further ideas of what this technology could do for them.
 Don’t miss it!

 As the popular saying goes, content is king, and companies continue to invest heavily producing content.
 However, it is not unusual for content analysis to be nothing more than a meaningless data dump made to look pretty.